Farouk-Muda/Smoking-EDA/README.md

 ### Data Source

-Sales Data: The primary dataset used for this analysis is "smoking_health_data.csv" file, obtained from kaggle which gives detailed description of each column and its relevance to the study.
+The primary dataset used for this analysis is "smoking_health_data.csv" file, obtained from kaggle which gives detailed description of each column and its relevance to the study.

 ### Data Cleaning/Preparation